Skip to main content

 dataNoCredential data fields - use getSchema to discover required fields (required for create, optional for update)

 includeUsageNoFor list/get: also return workflows that reference each credential (id, name, active).
-Triggers a full workflow scan, slower on large instances.
+On list, triggers a full scan of all credential pages (up to 5000 credentials; ignores cursor/limit, no nextCursor returned).
+Slower on large instances.
 Default: false.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?